RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/combo_clair.md

 In combined deployment, all Clair services run in a single OS process.
 This is the easiest deployment model to configure as it involves limited resources.

 NOTE: The below mentioned steps are tested successfully with Clair v4.5.1.

-Using your AWS Account, launch an Arm 64-bit instance running Ubuntu.
-Refer [this](https://github.com/zachlas/arm-software-developers-ads/blob/main/content/learning-paths/server-and-cloud/aws/gui.md) for more details.

 Download Clair v4.5.1: